 In a Nutshell

 Paying your monthly bills with credit cards can reap rewards faster, but are there drawbacks?
 Depending on the bill, it may make sense to pay it with a credit card.
-With some bills, however, it doesn’t.Accumulating credit card points and rewards is addictive, and we’re all on the lookout for new ways to obtain them.
+With some bills, however, it doesn’t.Looking for new ways to accumulate credit card points and rewards?

 Paying your monthly bills seems like a great way to earn more rewards.
 But is it wise to pay your bills with credit cards?

-Generally speaking, paying your monthly bills by credit card can be a good idea as long as you adhere to two rules.
+Generally speaking, paying your monthly bills by credit card can be a good idea as long as you’re able to adhere to two rules.

-- Always pay your balance in full and on time each month.
+- Always pay your statement balance in full and on time each month.

-- Never put bills on a credit card because you can’t afford to pay them.
+- Avoid putting bills on a credit card because you can’t afford to pay them with cash.

-If you use your credit card to pay bills you can’t afford, you could end up paying a lot in interest.
-On the other hand, if you’re paying routine bills, using a credit card has benefits.
+If you’re having trouble paying your bills, a credit card could buy you a little time.
+But routinely using your credit card to pay bills you can’t afford could end up costing you a lot in interest and making your situation worse.
+On the other hand, if you’re paying routine bills that are within your budget, using a credit card has benefits.

 So which bills can you pay with a credit card?
 And which bills will charge an extra fee if you pay with a card?
 Let’s look at which types of bills make the most sense to pay by credit card.